ChrisDT93/ChrisDT93/README.md

    </div>
    <a href="https://github.com/rpp31-boc-clotho">Source Code</a>
    <div>
-      Stream Finder, a guide for movies and tv-shows
+      Stream Finder, a guide for movies and tv-shows.
+I contributed to the backend of this project
    </div>
    <div>
       Back-End Tech Stack: Node.js, Express, AWS EC2, MongoDB